filouDcode/filouDcode/README.md

 Hi 👋 My name is Philippe Bouchard
 ==================================

-Front end web developpeur
+Front end web developer
 -------------------------

-Driven for many years by a passion for computing as well as the inevitable digital transition, and fed by a self-taught code practice, I decided three years ago to launch the challenges of a professional conversion focused on the development of web applications.
-My journey began in early 2022 by immersing me in the demanding curriculum of the Ecole Epitech de Marseille, which awards me the title of integrator and developer of web applications.
-Now, my journey continues with a growing fascination for the JavaScript ecosystem and the React framework, a strong appeal for the front end, as well as the desire to turn to the development of mobile applications.
+Driven for many years by a passion for computing and the inevitable digital transition, and fed by a self-taught code practice, I decided three years ago to launch the challenges of a professional conversion focused on the development of web applications.
+My journey began in early 2022 by immersing me in the demanding Ecole Epitech de Marseille curriculum, which awards me the title of integrator and developer of web applications.
+Now, my journey continues with a growing fascination for the JavaScript ecosystem and the React framework, a strong appeal for the front end, and the desire to turn to the development of mobile applications.

-* 🌍  I'm based in South-East in France
+* 🌍 I'm based in South-East France
-* ✉️  You can contact me at [philippe-bouchard@hotmail.com](mailto:philippe-bouchard@hotmail.com)
+* 📮 You can contact me at [philippe-bouchard@hotmail.com](mailto:philippe-bouchard@hotmail.com)
 * 🎼 🎸 🎧 🎹 For many years I have been a musician, bassist and electronic music composer in my studio at home.
 This is one of my collaborations on the Beatport platform with a friend on the title [Kunf! feat.
 Phil del Bouchi (Original Mix)](https://www.beatport.com/track/kunf-feat-phil-del-bouchi/8652213).

 <a href="https://www.github.com/filouDcode" target="_blank" rel="noreferrer"><img